 One of my fondest memories is going to see the original Ghostbusters in the theater July 4th weekend in 1984.
 Not for the movie, which I loved and still do to this day, but because it’s the only time I can recall that my entire family went to a movie theater together.
 At the time I had six siblings and even in 1984 nine people was cost prohibitive to take to a movie regularly.
-So it may be that fond memory of the theory that colors by affection for it.
+So it may be that fond memory that colors my affection for Ghostbusters.
 Or it may be that I’ve seen it dozens of times.
-As a kid I memorized the movie and we used to act the scenes out, cardboard proton packs in hand as we ran around fighting our own spooky specters in the house.
+As a kid I memorized the movie and we used to act the scenes out, cardboard proton packs in hand, as we ran around fighting our own spooky specters in the house.

 So you can be forgiven for thinking I would be a vocal opponent to the remake.
 After all a new version of the story must destroy those cherished moments from childhood because that is how memories work right?
 New experiences erase the old ones.
 Basic sciencing there.
 Oh wait, that’s not how memory works at all.
-The fact is not only is my childhood still intact after watching director Paul Feig and screenwriter Katie Dippold’s (The Heat, Parks & Rec) new take on Ghostbusters, I can’t wait to see this movie capture the imaginations of so many kids in 2016 the way the original did my brothers and sisters and I in 1984.
+In fact, not only is my childhood still intact, after watching director Paul Feig and screenwriter Katie Dippold’s (The Heat, Parks & Rec) new take on Ghostbusters, I can’t wait to see this movie capture the imaginations of so many kids in 2016 the way the original did my brothers and sisters and I in 1984.

 Using the original Ivan Reitman film as a template, this re-imagined Ghostbusters wastes no time introducing the story and relationships of the main characters.
 Erin Gilbert (Kristin Wiig) is a new professor of particle physics at Columbia University.
 Years earlier she had written a book on the paranormal with fellow scientist and childhood friend Abby Yates (Melissa McCarthy) but the two have since parted ways.
 Circumstances force the two of them back together, along with Abby’s eccentric current partner Jillian Holtzmann (Kate McKinnon).
 The three of them, along with Metro worker/amateur historian Patty Tolan (Leslie Jones), set about proving to the rest of the world that ghosts not only exist but can be captured.